aegray/openfocals/README.md

 Both of these are only wired up to test data currently.

 Similar to the above - make sure to enable tasks in the feature section of the app.

-## Apps / App manager

-If you have a connector cable and have installed app_manager, it will query the openfocals app every 30 seconds for a list of the installed and enabled apps.
-If that list changes from what it last saw, it will restart itself and reload the lastest list of applications, creating a lens in the gallery for each one.

-Each "app" is a qml (or multiple qml files).
-You can register additional apps in onCreate of

-focals_buddy/app/src/main/java/com/openfocals/services/DeviceService.java

-with:

-apps.registerApplication(name, description, qmldata);

-There is a utiltiy function to read data from a resource file in res/raw, so in general, you can put a qml file in the res/raw folder then register the app with something like:

-apps.registerApplication("2048", "game: 2048", CustomFocalsAppService.readRawTextFile(this, R.raw.game_2048);

-Apps lenses can be enabled or disabled through the apps fragment.

-Currently the only registered app is the 2048 game.